Contact: Paige Rohe, email@example.com, 404-420-5129

-ATLANTA, GA….The Carter Center's annual Winter Weekend auction, held Feb.
-26 at Port St. Lucie, Fla., raised $841,750.00 to benefit the not-for-profit Center's initiatives to advance peace and health worldwide.
+ATLANTA, GA…The Carter Center's annual Winter Weekend auction, held Feb.
+22-23, 2013, in San Diego, Calif., raised more than $1.6 million, one of the highest amounts ever raised, to benefit the not-for-profit Center's initiatives to advance peace and health worldwide.

-The highest bid item at the fundraiser was an original painting by former U.S. President Jimmy Carter, which sold for $150,000.
-More than 150 items were offered for public auction, including a baseball signed by four presidents, a behind-the-scenes tour of Delta Air Lines, and historic memorabilia from the Carter presidential campaign.
+The highest bid item at the fundraiser was a handmade stool by former U.S. President Jimmy Carter, which sold for $300,000.
+More than 150 items were offered for public auction, including original artwork and woodwork by former U.S. President Jimmy Carter, an Argo movie poster signed by the cast and President Carter, as well as luxury vacations.

 Other top bids in the live auction included:

-President and Mrs. Carter participate each year in the four-day recreational retreat with friends and supporters held at Club Med in Port St. Lucie, culminating in an auction to benefit The Carter Center.
+President and Mrs. Carter participate each year in the four-day retreat with friends and supporters — held this year at San Diego's Hotel del Coronado — culminating in an auction to benefit The Carter Center.

 "Waging Peace.
 Fighting Disease.
 Building Hope."